PoweredByApartium/cocoa-beans/Writerside/topics/immutable-observable.md

 ## How it works

-An `ImmutableObservable` holds a single value and implements the `Observable<T>` interface.
+An immutable observable holds a single value and implements the `Observable<T>` interface.
-Since the value never changes, calling `get()` will always return the same result without marking it as dirty or notifying any observers.
+Since the value never changes, calling `Observable#get()` will always return the same result without marking it as dirty or notifying any observers.

-It effectively acts as a no-op in the dependency graph—useful for simplifying logic where a value is static, but uniformity with other observables is desired.
+It effectively acts as a no-op in the dependency graph — useful for simplifying logic where a value is static, but uniformity with other observables is desired.

 This is functionally similar to using a [mutable](mutable-observable.md) observable value but not changing its value, with some performance benefits.

+## Empty Observable
+Based on the immutable observer implementation is another special use case for it under `Observable#empty()`.
+It acts like any other immutable observable but with a null value.
+It is recommended for memory usage and future micro optimizations.

 ## Advantages
 - ✔️ **Zero overhead**: No re-computation, no dirty state.